solidfire/solidfire-cli/README.md

 Description:

 The "SetNetworkConfig" method is used to set the network configuration for a node.
 To see the states in which these objects can be modified, see "Network Object for 1G and 10G Interfaces" on page 109 of the Element API.
-To display the current network settings for a node, run the "GetNetworkConfig" method.WARNING!
+To display the current network settings for a node, run the "GetNetworkConfig" method.
+WARNING!
 Changing the "bond-mode" on a node can cause a temporary loss of network connectivity.
-Caution should be taken when using this method.Note: This method is available only through the per-node API endpoint 5.0 or later.
+Caution should be taken when using this method.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: